sareetb/pmaxdash_ext/walkthrough.md

 Scope the consent screen for Big Query API and the Google Ads API.

 1. Click <walkthrough-spotlight-pointer locator="semantic({button 'Add or remove scopes'})">Add or remove scopes</walkthrough-spotlight-pointer>
-1. Now in <walkthrough-spotlight-pointer locator="semantic({combobox 'Filter'})">Enter property name or value</walkthrough-spotlight-pointer> search for the BigQuery API, check the box to choose it.
+1. Now in <walkthrough-spotlight-pointer locator="semantic({combobox 'Filter'})">Enter property name or value</walkthrough-spotlight-pointer> search for the BigQuery API, check the box for the first option to choose it.
 1. Do the same for Google Ads API.
 1. Click <walkthrough-spotlight-pointer locator="text('Update')">Update</walkthrough-spotlight-pointer>

 ## Creating OAuth Credentials

-Create the credentials that are needed for generating an refresh token.
+Create the credentials that are needed for generating a refresh token.

 Make sure to copy the credentials you create, you will need them later.